gestaacinc/sql_connection/sql_join.md

 Shows all customers, including Daniel, Angela, and Roberto, who will have `NULL` for their order amounts because they haven't bought anything.

+**Business Scenario:** The Sales team needs a list of ALL registered customers to identify "cold leads" (those who signed up but have NULL orders) for a re-engagement campaign.

 ```sql
 SELECT
     c.first_name,